victorrgez/terraform/README.md

 - [ ] What is exactly terraform module
 - [ ] Difference between variables and locals --> Variables cannot use functions.
 Variables global-scoped.
 Locals only within module.
 - [ ] Created BigQuery Dataset/Tables
-- [ ] Do we need to enable manually cloud resource manager?
-- [ ] We cannot give roles to the SA we just created right?

 Done:
 - [X] Enable APIs